acteng/inspectorate_tools/manuals/route-check.md

 than a street) in two tables with accompanying graphs and charts.

-13.30 First, you will see the same table and graph showing the service level described in the Results Summary tab, specifically for the Path Check (if you have done a Street Check, this section should be empty).
+13.30 First, you will see the same table and graph showing the service level described in the Results Summary section, specifically for the Path Check (if you have done a Street Check, this section should be empty).
 For the six core design principles, the table shows the existing level of service, the level of service provided by the proposed design and the difference between the two.
 It also gives overall scores for all the